Background Image

 Guidance on validation warnings in the system

-DefCARS includes validation checks to help contractors comply with the reporting requirements and reduce the amount of data entry required by eliminating duplication.
+DefCARS includes validation checks to help contractors comply with their reporting requirements and reduce the amount of data entry required by eliminating duplication.
 The SSRO has published a list of all the validation checks which are currently applied within the system and these were last updated on 10 October 2024 DefCARS validation checks – published October 2024 (PDF, 401 KB, 9 pages).

 Qualifying Business Unit (QBU) templates